Skip to main content

 Choose self-hosted if you have Linux skills, want full control, need a specific cloud provider, or have compliance requirements.

-Choose ClawAgora if you want dedicated compute, a workspace template marketplace, full workspace customization, and included AI messaging — without managing infrastructure.
+Choose ClawAgora if you want dedicated compute, a community template library, full workspace customization, and included AI messaging — without managing infrastructure.

-Choose MyClaw.ai if you want a simple, affordable personal AI assistant and don't need advanced workspace customization or a template marketplace.
+Choose MyClaw.ai if you want a simple, affordable personal AI assistant and don't need advanced workspace customization or a template library.

 All three paths give you a working OpenClaw environment.
 The difference is what you spend your time on and how much control you need.